-If cylinders become unevenly extended, retract the cylinders and hold the cylinder retract switch for a few seconds to remove air from the system.
+If cylinders become unevenly extended, retract the cylinders and hold the cylinder retract switch for a few seconds to remove air from the system, then fully raise the reel and hold to allow the rest of the cylinders to rephase.

 In order to fully extend RH reel lift cylinder the header reel must be running.
-Failure to run the reel when you want to fully lift the reel will result in the RH reel lift cylinder only extending partially.
+Failure to run the header when you fully lift the reel will result in the RH reel lift cylinder only extending partially.